-As Middle School students, we expect you are able to take greater responsibility for your learning.
-You are expected to be in charge of your missing work, homework, and make-up work due to absences.
+As Middle School students, we expect you to take greater responsibility for your learning.
+You are expected to be responsible for missing work, homework, and make-up work due to absences.
 You are not on your own though.
 Your teachers empower you to take responsibility by updating and using relevant online learning tools.
-When used properly, these tools help you grow in your maturity as a student.
+When used properly, these tools help you mature as a student.
 The school recognizes that when used appropriately, technology serves as a dynamic tool for learning that optimizes productivity, connectivity, collaboration, and creativity.

-Whenever you use technology at the Middle School, you are agreeing to the Honorable Use Policy which is located at the end of this handbook.
-It is important that you understand this policy and that you take your role as technology user seriously.
+By using technology at the Middle School, you agree to the Honorable Use Policy.
+It is important you understand this policy and take your role as a technology user seriously.
 You are expected to keep your passwords private and secure and to model respectful, responsible, academic computer use at all times.
-Please know that if you lose or damage any computer, you will be charged to replace/fix it.Please see the School-Issued Device Policy at the end of this handbook.
+Please know that if you lose or damage any device, you will be charged to replace/fix it.
 Picture taking or recording by students is strictly prohibited in school or on school grounds unless given express permission to do so by Village School staff.
 Picture taking or recording in private areas such as locker rooms, counseling sessions, washrooms/restrooms, and dressing areas is strictly prohibited.